 However, The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) set out a process for developing and enforcing accessibility standards.
 The goal is to make Ontario more accessible and inclusive by 2025.

 The presence of physical and cognitive limitations may contribute to a reduction in one's ability and/or willingness to interact with others.

 Increased social frailty can occur, putting older people at risk of social isolation.
-According to the 2012 Canadian Survey on Disability, more than 20% of older adults use a cane, walker, or wheelchair as a result of ageing.
+According to an Ipsos Reid telephone poll commissioned by the BC Institute of Technology's Living Laboratory, more than 20% of older adults use a cane, walker, or wheelchair as a result of ageing.

-When physical mobility is limited, there are numerous challenges to remain connected to the community and accessing recreational opportunities.

-Examples of some challenges
+When physical mobility is limited, there are numerous challenges to remain connected to the community and accessing recreational opportunities of some challenges

-- facilities may not yet be fully accessible - the expense of mobility aids may prohibit some from obtaining them - public transportation can ease mobility challenges but not all - pedestrian safety concerns - busy streets without sidewalks - skateboarders and cyclists can be startling and cause injury - length of time given to cross the road may not be sufficient - large or busy intersections may be intimidating
+- facilities may not yet be fully accessible - the expense of mobility aids may prohibit some from obtaining them - public transportation can ease mobility challenges but not all - pedestrian safety concerns - busy streets without sidewalks - skateboarders and cyclists can be startling and cause injury - o length of time given to cross the road may not be sufficient - o large or busy intersections may be intimidating